Colombian Salsa, ¡Por Favor!

 Going for a night out in Medellín you’ll notice that Paisas are a lot more layback when it comes to dancing, also a bit more flirtatious.
 Essentially, Paisas dance using more basic footwork, there might be one or two kicks here and there and a couple of turns, but in this city, it is more about feeling the music through your body and letting it flow.
 Women bring attention to their hips using “wavier” movements, some might even play with their hair a little… And well men, they lead smoothly, hold women firmly, but softly and might drink a sip or two of beer in the process.

-Another interesting thing you’ll notice when going out in Medellín is that for Paisas salsa come naturally, no one is worried about making the perfect turn or the most intricate footwork, there’s laughter, flirting, sharing.
-We dance in a very welcoming way with contagious joy, contagious “sabor”.
+Another interesting thing you’ll notice when going out in Medellín is that for Paisas salsa come naturally, no one is worried about making the perfect turn or the most intricate footwork.
+There’s laughter, flirting, sharing.
+Colombian salsa is very welcoming, we dance with contagious joy, contagious “sabor”.

 We Colombians carry salsa in our blood and this tradition resonates everywhere.
 From a small “tienda” – sort of a tiny local store, usually located at a random window or garage which sells everything from batteries and lime-flavored chips to cornstarch – to the trendiest venue and yes, even the Metro stations of Medellín.

 Best idea is to come to experience this yourself.
 If you haven’t had any contact with salsa, don’t panic, Colombia offers the friendliest environment for you to learn, most of us learned how to dance on the streets at our family parties anyway!
 No one expects you to be a pro.
-And well if you already know some salsa, this is the perfect opportunity for you to challenge yourself and dive into the award-winning Cali Style.
+And well if you already know some salsa, this is the perfect opportunity for you to challenge yourself and dive into the mesmerizing Colombian salsa.

 Wanting to travel?